CONTENTS

 Elizabeth CADDY wife 55 Laundress born Woolston, Somerset

-Harry KING son-in-law 32 Coachman (Domestic Servant) born Woolston,
+Harry KING son-in-law 32 Coachman (Domestic Servant) born Woolston, Somerset

 Hubert E. LAVER son 15 General Labourer born South Cadbury, Somerset